False Statements At The Recruiting Station

 False Statements on Military Recruiting Paperwork

-Unfortunately, it's become obvious to me, based upon emails I've received, that there are some recruiters out there who are encouraging (and, in some cases, downright instructing) recruits to lie about their criminal or medical history.
-Here are just a few examples (out literally hundreds):
+Unfortunately, there are some recruiters out there who are encouraging (and, in some cases, downright instructing) recruits to lie about their criminal or medical history.
+Here are four common examples of situations that occur:

 - A recruit had a felony conviction, as a juvenile, but the records were sealed.
 The recruiter performed a local criminal background check and it came back clean.
 The recruiter instructed the recruit to lie at MEPs, and the recruit was enlisted in the Delayed Enlistment Program.
 Months later, the recruit returned to MEPs to process for shipment to basic training.
 He was informed at that time that the FBI criminal background investigation discovered the juvenile felony conviction.
 He was discharged from the DEP, and can never enlist again (had he reported this originally, a waiver could have been granted).

 - An Air Force recruit was arrested as a juvenile, and the record was later expunged.
 A lawyer and his recruiter told him that he didn't have to report the arrest.
 The recruiter did a check with the local law enforcement agencies and found no record of the arrest.
 Based on the advice of the recruiter and the lawyer, the recruit did not disclose the arrest on his enlistment documents.
 During the final week of basic training, he was removed from his flight and processed for a discharge for fraudulent entry.
 A record of the arrest was found when conducting his security clearance background investigation.
 (The military requires that you report *ALL* arrests, regardless of the final outcome).